BAMresearch/masterdata-checker/README.md

 # Masterdata Checker & Visualizer

-Check the correctness and alignment with the BAM Data Store Project guidelines of the new entities before registering them in openBIS, with a clear and easy interface, and a detailed list of every present issue.
+Check the correctness and alignment with the BAM Data Store Project guidelines of the new entities before registering them in openBIS, through the Import utility using Excel files containing the new Objects data.

+With a clear and easy interface, and a detailed list of every present issue in the Excel files, it allows you to correct your new objects and to avoid losing time.

 It is also possible to visualize the whole content of the desired openBIS instances, as long as we have credentials to access them, to check the metadata already present on the selected instance.